-How do I participate in the Plan?
-1

-What happens if I'm a Participant, terminate employment and then I'm rehired?
+How do I participate in the Plan? .
+1 How is my service determined for purposes of Plan eligibility? .
+2 What service is counted for purposes of Plan eligibility? .
+2 What happens if I'm a Participant, terminate employment and then I'm rehired?
 2

-ARTICLE II

-EMPLOYEE CONTRIBUTIONS
+ARTICLE II EMPLOYEE CONTRIBUTIONS

-What are elective deferrals and how do I contribute them to the Plan?
-2

-What are rollover contributions?
+What are elective deferrals and how do I contribute them to the Plan? .
+2 What are rollover contributions? .
 3

-What are In-Plan Roth Rollover Conversions?
-3

-ARTICLE III
+ARTICLE III EMPLOYER CONTRIBUTIONS

-COMPENSATION AND ACCOUNT BALANCE
+ARTICLE IV COMPENSATION AND ACCOUNT BALANCE

 What compensation is used to determine my Plan benefits?

-Is there a limit on the amount of compensation which can be considered?
-4

-Is there a limit on how much can be contributed to my account each year?
-4

-How is the money in the Plan invested?
-4

-Will Plan expenses be deducted from my account balance?
+4 Is there a limit on the amount of compensation which can be considered?
+4 Is there a limit on how much can be contributed to my account each year?
+4 How is the money in the Plan invested?
+5 Will Plan expenses be deducted from my account balance?
 5

-ARTICLE IV

-VESTING

-What is my vested interest in my account?
-5

-ARTICLE V
+ARTICLE V VESTING

-DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT
+ARTICLE VI DISTRIBUTIONS PRIOR TO TERMINATION OF EMPLOYMENT

 Can I withdraw money from my account while working?
-5

 Can I withdraw money from my account in the event of financial hardship?
-6

-ARTICLE VI

-DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT
+ARTICLE VII DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

-When can I get money out of the Plan?
-7

-What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age?
-7

-When am I considered to be disabled under the Plan?
-7

-How will my benefits be paid to me?
-7
+When can I get money out of the Plan? .
+7 What is Normal Retirement Age and what is the significance of reaching Normal Retirement Age? .
+8 When am I considered to be disabled under the Plan? .
+8 How will my benefits be paid to me? .

-ARTICLE VII

-DISTRIBUTIONS UPON DEATH

-What happens if I die while working for the Employer?
 8

+ARTICLE VIII DISTRIBUTIONS UPON DEATH

+What happens if I die while warling for the Employer?
+0 what happens if I die while e working for the Employer?
-Who is the beneficiary of my death benefit?
-8

-How will the death benefit be paid to my beneficiary?
-8

-When must payments be made to my beneficiary (required minimum distributions)?
-8

-What happens if I terminate employment, commence required minimum distribution payments and then die before receiving

-all of my benefits?
-8
+Who is the beneficiary of my death benefit? .
+8 How will the death benefit be paid to my beneficiary? .
+9 When must payments be made to my beneficiary (required minimum distributions)? .
+9 What happens if I terminate employment, commence required minimum distribution payments and then die before receiving all of my benefits? .
+9

-ARTICLE VIII TAX TREATMENT OF DISTRIBUTIONS
+ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS